signavio/tech-blog/_posts/2017-07-26-managing-sphinx-redirects.md

 ---
-title: "Managing legacy redirects in Sphinx"
+title: "Legacy redirects in Sphinx"
 description: "How to handle redirects directly in your Sphinx project"
 author: Timotheus Kampik
 tags: Sphinx, documentation, redirects